EricLWang/self/Codex.md

 ## Contextualization

 ### What is this?
 I created Version 1.0 of this document on [Jan 12, 2017].
-The inspiration came from [Buster Benson](https://github.com/busterbenson/public/blob/master/Codex.md) and much of the formatting has been heavily borrowed.
-I view this document as a
+The inspiration came from [Buster Benson](https://github.com/busterbenson/public/blob/master/Codex.md) and much of the formatting and wording has been heavily borrowed, on account of it being thoughtful and on the mark.
+I view this document as a medium through which to deepen self awareness, practice authenticity, foster personal connection, and leverage public accountability.

 ### Codex Vitae
+The Codex Vitae (Book of Life) represents the sum of knowledge that an individual has accumulated in his or her life.

 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.

 ## Beliefs